bnbalsamo/dotfiles/README.md

 Software gotchas

-- The xinit assumes thunar and redshift are installed.
+- The xinit assumes thunar, redshift, and nm-applet are installed.
 If they're not it shouldn't break anything.
 It also assumes the use of awesome.
 - The awesome rc.lua uses my own pyunch utility as a launcher.
 There's a line for dmenu right above it.
 Swap which line is commented (and install dmenu) to use it instead.